AdLucem/blog/accessible_research_summary.md

-# An Introductory Primer To My Research
+# An Introductory Primer To NLP

 To be honest, NLP is not really one field, but rather, several different fields which have all converged on the same problem: Language, how does it work?

-This

 ## Two Camps Within NLP

 ### Language Is A Series of Symbols

 This approach looks at language as the same as any other pattern-recognition problem.
 Language is a sequence of symbols- sounds, words, sentences, whatever- arranged in specific patterns, and we can find out the patterns via machine if we have enough data for a particular language.
-To put it simply, this is the _statistical approach_ to NLP.
+This is called the _statistical approach_ to NLP.

-With the creation of computers that have enough processing power to run neural networks, statistical NLP has evolved into neural NLP- using neural nets to recognize patterns in the data.
+With the creation of computers that have enough processing power to run neural networks, *statistical NLP* has evolved into *neural NLP*- using neural nets to recognize patterns in the data.
+(If you're confused as to what a neural net is, skip down to the `definitions` section!)

-### Language Is A Structure that
+### Language Is A Structure With Rules

 This is structural linguistics, or as I like to call it, the natural-phenomena approach to linguistics.

-To put it simply, this is the _rule-
+According to this approach, language is not just a series of symbols, but a complex natural phenomena governed by rules (just like any other natural phenomena), and with careful enough study of language, we can:

+- find out the rules that govern language
+- Make a working model of how language works
+- Program this model into computers

+This is called the _rule-based_ approach by people within the field

-## Well, They're Not That Separate
+### Well, They're Not That Separate

-In practice, of course, the two approaches are not quite separate- both complement the
+In practice, of course, the two approaches are not quite separate.
+There's a hybrid approach to NLP, which takes the best of both approaches and combines them, but more on that later!

-## Why Should You Care?
+## Why Should You Care About These Approaches?

 Well,